Quenneville returns to Chicago with Florida Panthers

 “I was fortunate, luckiest guy in the world when I walked into the Chicago situation there — a team ready, sitting on go to win,” Quenneville said after he took the job with Florida.
 “I feel the same here now.”

-Heading into Monday’s game against the Wild, Quenneville has Florida in contention for its first postseason berth since 2016.
-Jonathan Huberdeau is heading to the All-Star Game for the first time.
+Quenneville has Florida in contention for its first postseason berth since 2016.
+Keith Yandle had a goal and three assists in the victory over the Wild, and Jonathan Huberdeau is heading to the All-Star Game for the first time.

 When Quenneville was fired by Chicago, Jeremy Colliton was promoted from the Blackhawks’ AHL affiliate in Rockford to the top job.
-Colliton has been booed before some home games this season, but he sounds as if he is looking forward to the warm reception coming for Quenneville.
+Colliton has been booed before some home games this season, but he sounds as if he is looking forward to the cheers for Quenneville.

 “It’s a chance to honor Joel.
 It’s a big night for the organization,” Colliton said after the victory over the Jets.
 “He was great to me, so I want to honor him too.
 It’s a big part of the reason why I came here to begin with, because he was here.”